comfy/comfortable-mexican-sofa/README.md

 This fork
 ---------

-This fork of Comfy adds support for multi-user authentication through Devise and CanCan.
+This fork of Comfy adds a few extra features, most notably support for multi-user authentication through Devise and CanCan.
 This basically means you can have more than one user and users only have access to specific sites (set by a super admin).

 **Important:** You cannot swap from the vanilla Comfy to this fork, as this version is not considered an 'upgrade' on vanilla.
 If you want to swap you must